Early Education on Alcoholism and Addiction

 Alcohol is the most widely abused addictive drug, not only in the United States, but also across the entire globe.
 So for the past 28 years, the National Council on Alcoholism and Drug Dependence (NCADD) has designated April as Alcohol Awareness Month.

 Each year the campaign focuses on a new theme in an effort raise public awareness and understanding of the devastating consequences alcoholism has on individuals, families and society a whole.
-This year’s theme is “For the Health of It: Early Education on Alcoholism and Addiction” and more info about it can be found on the NCADD website.
+More information about resources and the current theme can be found on the NCADD website.

 More than 10 million young adults between the ages of 12 and 20 do not just take a “sip” of alcohol when it’s available.
 This data from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) suggests that while young adults may drink less frequently than their older counterparts, when they do imbibe, it more often falls into the category of binge drinking.